 Voices of Hope

-Domestic Violence Sexual Assault Crisis Intervention Program: offers 24-hour crisis intervention and advocacy, individual and group counseling, information, and referral services to victims of domestic violence and their children.
+Crisis Intervention and Advocacy Program: offers 24-hour crisis intervention and advocacy, individual and group counseling, information and referral services to victims of domestic violence and their children.
 Also provides ongoing case management, counseling, training, and individualized case plans for women in battered situations.

 Willard Community Center